skukuck/sundials/doc/arkode/guide/source/Introduction.rst

   specific to a given time-stepping modules, :ref:`ARKStep <ARKODE.Usage.ARKStep>`, :ref:`ERKStep <ARKODE.Usage.ERKStep>`, or :ref:`MRIStep <ARKODE.Usage.MRIStep>`.
-  This section then includes additional information on how to use ARKODE from applications written in :ref:`Fortran <SUNDIALS.Fortran>`, as well as information on how to leverage :ref:`GPU accelerators within ARKODE <SUNDIALS.GPU>`.
+  This section then includes additional information on how to use ARKODE from applications written in :ref:`Fortran <Fortran>`, as well as information on how to leverage :ref:`GPU accelerators within ARKODE <SUNDIALS.GPU>`.

 * A much smaller section follows, describing ARKODE's